luka-bacic/wordpress-workflow/README.md

 # Workflow for WordPress themes
----
 This file should provide sufficient instructions on how to get the workflow started.

 ## Why you should use this workflow
-This workflow uses [gulp](https://gulpjs.com/) to automate tasks,such as:
+This workflow uses [gulp](https://gulpjs.com/) to automate tasks, such as:
  - automatically injects CSS changes into the browser without the need to refresh the page
  - automatically refreshes the page if PHP or JS files are modified
  - compiling [SCSS](https://sass-lang.com/) to CSS